 Art brings people together, and calligraphy is no different.
 I recently spoke to my teacher, Elinor Aishah Holland who feels that the most important thing she learned from her teacher, Mohamed Zakariya is that calligraphy is about love.
 It’s not only about the love of the art itself, but also the people that it brings into your life.
 I couldn’t agree more.
 I have had the opportunity to meet some incredible people during my time with calligraphy.
 Some of you I’ve met maybe reading right now.
 One of those people that came into my life is my teacher Elinor Aishah Holland.

-She will be teaching students in the Scripts ’n’ Scribes program this February for a weekend workshop.
 I recently had the opportunity to ask her a few questions so you can get to know her a little better.

 (Some of the answers are abbreviated for space)